Zim2erman2/angular-mw741u/TUTORIAL.md

 #### Example-guided Translation

 The above command outputs diverse shoes from an edge input.
-In addition, it is possible to control the style of output using an exam
+In addition, it is possible to control the style of output using an example shoe image.

+    python test.